rixx/cutebit-content/content/conferences/djangoconeu17-28.md

 **Speaker:** Mariatta Wijaya (contributor to python.org and CPython)

 We're all on a mission to learn things.
 Learning things will be hard.
 How do you deal with roadblocks?
-Do you give in to excueses, give up, and go back to your comfort zone?
+Do you give in to excuses, give up, and go back to your comfort zone?
 Or …

 ## Reach out for help